Beyond the Pitch

 5 Reasons to Help CBUS Entrepreneurs Succeed

-The impact that the 170+ First Connect advisors and experts have on CBUS startup companies is amazing.
+The impact that the 170+ First Connect mentors and experts have on CBUS startup companies is amazing.

-From industry advice, to connections to first customers, to leads on critical hires, these leaders help accelerate our region’s entrepreneurial success.
+From industry advice to connections to the first customer to leads on critical hires, these leaders help accelerate our region’s entrepreneurial success.

 Recently we asked a few of our First Connect participants why they do it and how they get such remarkable results.